By Mark Gauert

 — Snickering from fellow spinners riding the good bikes.

-Not so at the new CycleBar franchises, now open in Davie and Fort Lauderdale and coming soon to Weston and other South Florida locations.
+Not so at the new CycleBar franchises, now open in Davie, Fort Lauderdale, Weston and other South Florida locations.

 Every bike at CycleBar is exactly the same.
 Which is to say, in this correspondent’s opinion, every bike is wonderful.